How to Get the Most Out of Light Up Night in Pittsburgh

 Live Music at Several Stages

-Light Up Night also typically hosts three or four stages of performers each year, with sets taking place throughout the day and the headline act typically beginning at 8:30pm.
-In 2023, Phillip Phillips is the headliner.
+Light Up Night also typically hosts three or four stages of performers each year, with sets taking place throughout the day and the headline act typically beginning at 8:30 pm.
+The 2025 headliner is The Calling, and other acts during the evening include the Pittsburgh CLO Mini Stars, Joe Grushecky and the Houserockers, Kahone Concept, Slim Tha DJ, and Justin Fabus.

-In addition, the Pittsburgh Symphony Orchestra also typically hosts free live performances in thirty-minute increments at Heinz Hall, typically starting at 6:30pm, and most all of the event highlights (such as the Christmas Market in Market Square, PPG Place's ice rink) also have live music regularly throughout the evening.
+In addition, the Pittsburgh Symphony Orchestra also typically hosts free live performances in thirty-minute increments at Heinz Hall, typically starting at 6:30 pm, and most of the event highlights typically have live music regularly throughout the evening.

 Suffice it to say, there is no shortage of music during Light Up Night!